-The federal solar tax credit for homeowners ended in 2025 — but for businesses, the picture is very different.
-Commercial solar still qualifies for a substantial federal tax credit plus accelerated depreciation, and for many Florida businesses 2026 is a window worth taking seriously.
+The federal solar tax credit for homeowners ended in 2025.
+For businesses, the picture is very different.
+Commercial solar still qualifies for a 30% federal tax credit, bonus adders that can push it higher, and accelerated depreciation that writes off most of the system in the first year.
+For many Florida businesses, 2026 is a window worth taking seriously.

 What that looks like in practice

 - Lower operating costs immediately.
-Solar offsets one of a building's largest recurring bills — electricity — and that saving lands every month for decades.
+Solar offsets one of a building's largest recurring bills, and that saving lands every month for decades.

 - A hedge against rate increases.
 Locking in your energy cost protects your margins as utility rates climb.

 - Strong after-tax returns.
-Between the credit and depreciation, the effective payback for a well-sited commercial system is often dramatically shorter than the raw sticker price suggests.
+Between the credit and first-year depreciation, the effective payback for a well-sited commercial system is often far shorter than the raw sticker price suggests.

 - Flexible mounting.
-Rooftop, ground-mount, and carport systems all qualify — useful for warehouses, agricultural operations, retail, and office sites alike.
+Rooftop, ground-mount, and carport systems all qualify, which suits warehouses, agricultural operations, retail, and office sites alike.

 Who this is a fit for

-Commercial solar tends to make the most sense for businesses with meaningful daytime electricity use and enough roof, land, or parking area to host an array — manufacturing and warehousing, agriculture, retail centers, medical and office buildings, and similar.
-If your business has a tax appetite to use the credit and depreciation, the economics get even better.
+Commercial solar tends to make the most sense for businesses with meaningful daytime electricity use and enough roof, land, or parking area to host an array: manufacturing and warehousing, agriculture, retail centers, medical and office buildings, and similar.
+If your business has the tax appetite to use the credit and depreciation, the economics get even better.

 How we approach a commercial project

-Solar is an electrical project first, and commercial work raises the stakes — interconnection, load, structural, and code considerations all matter.
+Solar is an electrical project first, and commercial work raises the stakes.
+Interconnection, load, structural, and code considerations all matter.
 Every May Electric project is designed and installed in-house under licensed master-electrician oversight, and we manage the whole process: engineering, permitting, utility interconnection, installation, and inspection.
-We'll model the after-tax return for your specific building and usage so you can make the call with real numbers.
+We will model the after-tax return for your specific building and usage so you can make the call with real numbers.

 The bottom line

-For Florida businesses, the combination of a federal tax credit, accelerated depreciation, and rising utility rates makes 2026 a genuinely strong time to evaluate solar — and the incentive window won't stay open forever.
-Request a free commercial assessment and we'll build the numbers around your property.
+For Florida businesses, the combination of a 30% federal credit, stackable bonus adders, first-year depreciation, and rising utility rates makes 2026 a genuinely strong time to evaluate solar, and the incentive window will not stay open forever.
+Request a free commercial assessment and we will build the numbers around your property.
 Curious how the savings flow month to month?
 Net metering explains the mechanics.

 This article is general information, not tax, accounting, or legal advice.
 Federal incentives, eligibility, bonus adders, and deadlines are complex and subject to change, and depreciation treatment depends on your business's situation.
 Consult a qualified tax professional before making decisions based on current incentives.